BUPT-GAMMA/OpenHGNN/docs/source/models/relgt.rst

 .. code:: bash

-   pip install relbench pytorch-frame torch-geometric sentence-transformers h5py einops
+   pip install relbench sentence-transformers h5py einops

 Release Limitation
 ------------------

-RelGT follows the RelBench/PyG/TorchFrame data pipeline rather than the standard DGL heterogeneous graph path.
-Keep it out of the default CI smoke matrix until the optional dependencies and cached RelBench fixture are available in CI.
+RelGT requires RelBench data preparation and cached table features before the full benchmark can run.
+Keep it out of the default CI smoke matrix until a small cached RelBench fixture is available in CI.